Nickchapman3773/Uranium-Fever/README.md

 - Open Virus & Threat Protection.
 - Click Manage Settings under Virus & Threat Protection Settings.
 - Scroll down and select Add or Remove Exclusions under Exclusions.
-- Select your Uranium Fever Installation Location.
+- Select the Uranium Fever Installation Location.
-- Add another exclusion for your Wabbajack Installation location.
+- Add another exclusion for the Wabbajack Installation location.
 - This process will also need to be done for any third-party antivirus.

 ## DXVK
 > [!tip]
 > DXVK can yield a significant performance boost, though can also cause visual artifacting and increased memory use.
-If crashing frequently, REMOVE d3d9.dll and dxvk.conf from your root folder.
+If crashing frequently, REMOVE d3d9.dll and dxvk.conf from the root folder.
 AMD users who REMOVE DXVK will need to downgrade their graphics card drivers to version 23.12.1.
-You can accomplish this by using the [AMD Cleanup Utility](https//www.amd.com/en/support/kb/faq/gpu-601) and google searching `previous YOUR CARD MODEL drivers`.
+This can be accomplished by using the [AMD Cleanup Utility](https//www.amd.com/en/support/kb/faq/gpu-601) and google searching `previous YOUR CARD MODEL drivers`.

 - MOST users will not have to follow these instructions.
-The most updated version of DXVK has been provided alongside your Uranium Fever Installation.
-Those with specific older graphics cards should follow these instructions if unable to launch the game
+The most updated version of DXVK has been pre-installed inside in Uranium Fever.
+Those with specific older graphics cards should follow these instructions if unable to launch the game:
 	- Intel iGPU users:
-		- Navigate to your Uranium Fever Installation Location > DXVK.
+		- Navigate to the Uranium Fever Installation Location > DXVK.
-		- Move the DXVK 1.10.1 folder into your game's Root folder, which can be found in your Uranium Fever Installation Location > Stock Game > Fallout New Vegas (C\Modding\Uranium Fever\Stock Game\Fallout New Vegas if you used the recommended filepaths).
+		- Move the DXVK 1.10.1 folder into the game's Root folder, which can be found in the Uranium Fever Installation Location > Stock Game > Fallout New Vegas (C\Modding\Uranium Fever\Stock Game\Fallout New Vegas if you used the recommended filepaths).
 	- Vulkan-less GPU users:
 		- If you are not sure that this applies to you, ignore this section.
-		- Move the contents inside of the DXVK 1.10.3 folder into your game's Root folder.
+		- Move the contents inside of the DXVK 1.10.3 folder into the game's Root folder, which can be found in the Uranium Fever Installation Location > Stock Game > Fallout New Vegas (C\Modding\Uranium Fever\Stock Game\Fallout New Vegas if you used the recommended filepaths).

 ## RivaTuner Statistics Server (RTSS)
 > [!tip]
 > RTSS is an FPS limiter that can make the game feel much smoother.
 The theory behind this is that running at a stable and unchanging 70 FPS is less jarring to the user than fluctuating between 60 to 100 FPS rapidly.
 This also prevents the timescale desync that can occur if you surpass your monitors refresh rate.

 - Install and launch [RTSS](https//www.guru3d.com/download/rtss-rivatuner-statistics-server-download).
-- Open your System Tray (the triangle pointing upwards on the taskbar) and click the RTSS icon (an image of a computer screen) to open it.
+- Open the System Tray (the triangle pointing upwards on the taskbar) and click the RTSS icon (an image of a computer screen) to open it.
 - Press the green Add button and select FalloutNV.exe.
 - Set Application Detection Level to Low.
 - Set Framerate Limit to 59.95.